rainwoodman/autodiffblogentry/main.rst

 of the universe.
 At the resolution we can currently probe, :math:`S` is determined mostly by gravity.

-We must realize two difficulties of the problem:
+We must realize three difficulties of the problem:

 1. The observation comes with noise; there is also uncertainty in the forward model :math:`S`.
 For a noisy inversion problem, can be written as an optimization problem,